 A creative and great way to help new words absorb into your child’s brain!
-Write new words your child learn on a strip of paper and stick them on the wall of their bedroom.
+Write new words which your child has learnt on a strip of paper and stick them on the wall of their bedroom.
 If you don’t wish to stick them over the wall, you can create a work scrapbook.
 Just make sure that your child regularly goes through the scrapbook and imbibe the fresh vocabulary.

 Take help of Flashcards

 Flashcards are a good old way to expand your kid’s vocabulary.
-Learning vocabulary is tricky, and the flashcard method can be an incredibly useful way to get your child learn a large number of words.
+Learning vocabulary is tricky, and the flashcard method can be an incredibly useful way to get your child to learn a large number of words.
 To make this more fun and engaging, print some sets of flashcards every week and let your child color and write the words.

 Keep calm and correct with care